-- Gum Disease: This may result in red, bleeding gums, a dull pain in the mouth, and often, tooth pain.
+- Gum Disease: This may result in red, bleeding gums, dull pain in the mouth, and often, tooth pain.
 This pain may be due to the gums and surrounding bone becoming inflamed.
-This should be treated thoroughly, otherwise your gum, teeth, and bones could be damaged or lost.
+This should be treated thoroughly, otherwise, your gum, teeth, and bones could be damaged or lost.

 - Tooth Fractures: This could be a chipped tooth or a complete fracture.
 A tooth fracture can be due to varied reasons, including biting something hard or sticky or then, playing contact sports.
 If you have a fractured tooth, this could result in excruciating pain, mainly due to the fact that the nerve endings in the middle of the tooth have been affected.
 You should visit your dentist immediately, as this is a dental emergency.

 - Sensitivity to Temperature: If you are experiencing pain in your teeth immediately during or after drinking or eating something cold or hot, you may have tooth sensitivity.
 This may mean that your tooth enamel has worn down and your tooth’s dentin, where all your nerves lie, is exposed.
 You need to protect your nerves from extreme temperatures by using a toothpaste made for sensitive teeth.